-Dr. Ghadiali is one of the case studies in Martin Gardner’s Fads and Fallacies in the Name of Science, which puts him in such distinguished company as fellow eclectic physician and hollow Earth theorist Cyrus Teed (who we discussed in Series 4’s “We Live Inside”), electron-denier Bayard Peakes (who we discussed in Series 5’s “I’m the Naughty Boy”), and flat Earth prophet Wilbur Glenn Voliva (who we discussed in Series 6’s “Marching to Shibboleth”), and science fiction author Richard Sharpe Shaver (“A Warning to Future Man”).
+Dr. Ghadiali is one of the case studies in Martin Gardner’s Fads and Fallacies in the Name of Science, which puts him in such distinguished company as fellow eclectic physician and hollow Earth theorist Cyrus Teed (“We Live Inside”), electron-denier Bayard Peakes (“I’m the Naughty Boy”), flat Earth prophet Wilbur Glenn Voliva (“Marching to Shibboleth”), and science fiction author Richard Sharpe Shaver (“A Warning to Future Man”).

 - “Charles Wentworth Littlefield.”
 Kook Science. https://hatch.kookscience.com/wiki/Charles_Wentworth_Littlefield Accessed 6/9/2020.

 - “Dinshah Ghadiali.”
 Theosophy Wiki. https://theosophy.wiki/en/Dinshah_Ghadiali Accessed 6/10/2020.